EdWordy/Mod-Loader-X/README.md

 -dialog to display previous action (clear mods, add mod, remove mod, launch)

--listview of current mod folder
+-listview of current mod folder and mods loaded, with items that switch between them.

 -a method that finds all the info.xml files